-Broiling is a high heat cooking method in the oven that comes from top heat only.
+Broiling is a high-heat cooking method in the oven that comes from top heat only.
 Nearly all types of fish cook well using this method.
 Oily fish, such as Verlasso salmon, tastes especially good when broiled.
 Because broiling uses very high heat, salmon cooks quickly - usually less than four minutes per side.
 Be mindful of the cooking time to keep the fish from getting too dry.

 Seasoning salmon varies depending upon your taste preference and the recipe.
 Salmon responds well to marinades, especially marinades with wine or citrus juices.
 Because it has a delicate flavor, marinate salmon no more than four hours in the refrigerator.
-When broiling Verlasso salmon, score the skin side several times with a knife on the diagonal about one quarter inch deep.
+When broiling Verlasso salmon, score the skin side several times with a knife on the diagonal about 1/4 inch deep.
 Space the cuts evenly apart.
 This will prevent the salmon from curling up as it cooks.
 If the salmon is extra thick, brown it lightly first in a skillet.
 Before placing under the broiler, lightly oil or butter your salmon to prevent sticking and help retain moisture.
 When ready, salmon should be slightly caramelized or browned on the outside and moist and opaque on the inside.